Title: On the Verge (Prelude to an Admission of Love)

 “You’d be surprised.
 He will, too, next time he flies out there.”

-“And risk an international incident between the Australian and the United States governments?
+“And risk an international incident between the Australian and United States governments?
 I don’t think so.
 We like our jobs.”

 “Now it’s my turn to ask questions.”
 Walker approaches and takes a long, close look at the wound on Mulder’s temple.
 “What happened here?”